Saujanya0910/services-status-page/backend/README.md

 ## Additional Development Information
  - Fast-tracked development by using a monorepo structure
- - Fast-tracked development by using LLMs like Bolt.new, GPT-3, Claude 3.5 Sonnet, etc
+ - Fast-tracked development by using LLMs like Bolt.new, GPT-4o, Claude 3.5 Sonnet, Github Copilot, to name a few.

 ## Available Features
 1. Public view page for real-time service status updates